 Unless you’re visiting Marrakech in the height of Summer I found the ground floor room is freezing.
 Pack an extra jumper, no matter how warm it is outside you’ll need it for anytime you stay in your room.

-I ultimately found this accommodation to be in a great location, and I never felt uncomfortable or unsafe, so I would recommend staying here, although as I now know how little spending money you need on a daily basis I would also be happy to stay somewhere a little special.
+I ultimately found this riad to be in a great location, and I never felt uncomfortable or unsafe, so I would recommend staying here, if you are on a tight budget this will be an ideal choice for accommodation.

 You can find this property here.

-To claim £30.00 on your first trip when you sign up to airbnb click here
+To claim £30.00 on your first trip when you sign up to airbnb.

 Click the button below.